 Borrowers considering refinancing have a tough decision.
 They can get lower interest rates, but they lose the protections that come with federal student loans like income-driven repayment and student loan forgiveness.

-In many cases, the interest rate that a borrower must pay doesn’t reflect the risk of default on the loans… all borrowers are treated equally.
+In many cases, the interest rate that a borrower must pay doesn’t reflect the risk of default on the loans.
+All borrowers are treated the same.
 If low-risk borrowers could stay with the federal government, the federal government might make more money on student loans.

 If the government wanted to help borrowers, they could stop charging interest or charge the low-interest rates that banks currently enjoy.
 The idea that the government profits from many student loan borrowers seems wrong.